By Bob Behre

 The lethal Diamond Jacks bats scored 54 runs while their efficient staff limited opponents to just eight total runs and ran the table with a 5-0 tournament record.

 Saccento struck out six and walked six in tossing his five-inning no-hitter in which the Diamond Jacks won by the 10-run mercy rule.
 Then lefthander Zach Fronio and righties David Varoli and Will Mahala combined to nearly register a back-to-back tournament no-hitter for the Super 14U.
-They would settle for a one-hitter and, of course, nailing the championship.
+They would settle for a one-hitter and, of course, nailing down the championship.

 “Our guys were phenomenal on the mound this weekend,” said Super 14U coach Walt Cleary.
 “We have a lot of depth and we’re built to play eight games, if necessary, in a tournament.”